 - The Reason column says things like “blocked”, “spam related”, “rejected” and other mentions that you can’t solve at your end by list management:

 - Contact the domain and request a solution.
-Voyado’s support has template for these kind of communication, feel free to reach out.
+Voyado’s support has template for this kind of communication, feel free to reach out.

 - The Reason column says things like “Mailbox full”, “So such user” and similar statement:

-- These statements points more towards your list management.
+- These statements point more towards your list management.
 Please take the time to evaluate your list management- and reactivation routines.